-CENTCOM forces identified the UAVs and ASCMs and determined they presented an imminent threat to merchant vessels and to the U.S. Navy ships in the region.
-These actions will protect freedom of navigation and make international waters safer and more secure for U.S. Navy and merchant vessels.
+CENTCOM forces identified the UAVs and determined they presented an imminent threat to merchant vessels and to the U.S. Navy ships in the region.
+These actions are taken to protect freedom of navigation and make international waters safer and more secure for U.S. Navy and merchant vessels.